bitnami/charts/bitnami/aspnet-core/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 3.0.0

+The ASP.NET application version has been updated to the major version `6`.
+The init container of the chart have also been adapted to use the `6.x` files.

 ### To 2.0.0